 Our Fellows & Their Ventures

-Camelback has worked with over 30 leaders who identify as underrepresented entrepreneurs, helping develop their ventures that make change in their communities.
+Since 2015, Camelback has worked with over 46 leaders who identify as underrepresented entrepreneurs, helping develop their ventures that make change in their communities.
 We take pride in supporting first generation college grads and immigrants in our cohorts, with over 90% of our entrepreneurs identifying as people of of color and 55% as women.
 We believe that entrepreneurs rooted in their community are more likely to create lasting impact, and so we prioritize ventures that are focused on creating change in their cities, neighborhoods, and schools.

 After completing the Camelback Fellowship, our entrepreneurs have continued to evolve and thrive.
 For three years in a row, 3 or more Camelback Fellows have been featured in Forbes 30 Under 30 Education and Social Entrepreneurship.
 Fellows have received recognition and support from prestigious organizations such as the Aspen Institute, Echoing Green, Reach Capital, SXSW Education, J.M.
 Kaplan Fund, the DRK Foundation, Penn GSE, Teach for America's Social Innovation Award, Education Pioneers’ EPiC Alumni Award, and the Yale School of Management.
-Fellows have gone on to build their teams, raise over $14 million dollars, and impact their communities.
+Fellows have gone on to build their teams, collectively raise over $26 million dollars, and impact their communities.